Shaj Mohan: Philosophical work

 Mohan's work shows a new possibility for philosophy which is neither metaphysics nor deconstruction, and its orientation was described as deconstructive materialism.
+According to Counter Currents there is “something which can be called a revolutionary theory, but not under that name” in his work.

 His work combines the formalism and argumentation of analytic philosophy with the intuitive exegetical style of continental philosophy.
 Mohan is credited with having "created a new voice in philosophy" resembling the style of prophesy.
 Mohan said that it is possible to practice philosophy without anchoring it to any tradition.
 He argued that the principle of reason has an important role in philosophy in spite of the criticisms of it in the 20th century.
 Reason exceeds mechanical thinking as it has a relation to "the obscure".
 This rethinking of the principle of reason is made possible through interpreting the philosophical tradition of faculties in a new way.
 His works are opposed to exceptionalist style of thinking, including state of exception.